manuel-serrano/hiphop/doc/api.md

 * __or__, a standard expression;
 * takes at least one child.

-The body of the instruction will be started the first instant, and then restarted each time the guard is true.
-This statement can't make instantaneous loops.
+The body of the instruction is instantaneously started, and then restarted each time the guard is true.
+This statement can't make instantaneous loop, so the body can instantaneously terminates.

 ### <hiphop.every> ###
 [:@glyphicon glyphicon-tag tag]